Durban International Airport

 The airport can be accessed by car via the N2 from Durban.
 A rail link is expected to be completed soon.

 Tel: +27 (0)86 727 7888.

 Taxis are available from outside the departures terminal and cost about ZAR 400 to the city centre, approximately an hour away.
 Generally the price is per journey and not per passenger.
 Taxi services include Boshoff Taxis, Eagle Radio Taxis and A Hassan Taxis.

 Plentiful parking is available.
 Parking is charged at ZAR 10 for the first half hour, up to ZAR 160 for between 10 and 23 hours, and ZAR 240 for 24 hours and more.
-Shaded parking is cheaper for the long-term, starting at ZAR 15 for two hours up to ZAR 75 per day.
+Shaded parking is cheaper for the long-term, starting at ZAR 20 for two hours up to around ZAR 80 per day.

 Flights to Durban King Shaka International Airport are available on national carriers like Kulula, Mango, 1Time, and Velvet Sky, and international airlines like Air Mauritius, Airlink, British Airways, Emirates, and South African Airways.

 Wifi is available through MWEB, with credit card facilities for non-subscribers.

 Business services are provided in the BIDAir Premium Lounge on the third level, including phones, newspapers, televisions and snacks.